How to Select, Inspect, and Test Insulated Tools

 - Prepare the Tool: Clean the tool thoroughly to remove any dirt, oil, or moisture.
 Perform a complete visual inspection first.

 - Connect the Megohmmeter: Connect one lead of the megohmmeter (or dielectric tester) to the exposed metal shank or head of the tool.
-Connect the other lead to a probe placed in the conductive medium (water/shot).
+Connect the other lead to a probe placed in the conductive medium (water/shot) or otherwise arranged per the specified test setup.
 Ensure there is no direct path between the leads.

-- Apply Test Voltage: Apply the DC test voltage as specified by the tool manufacturer or your organization’s established electrical safety program.
-The voltage should be applied for a specific duration, also defined by these guidelines, which is often between one and three minutes.
+- Apply Test Voltage: Apply the DC or AC test voltage as specified by the tool manufacturer or your organization’s established electrical safety program.
+The voltage should be applied for a specific duration, also defined by these guidelines, which is often around one minute for an insulation resistance test in field practice.

 - Measure Insulation Resistance: The megohmmeter will measure the leakage current and display the result as insulation resistance in megohms (MΩ).
 A very high resistance value indicates the insulation is intact.
 A sudden drop in resistance or a reading below the acceptable threshold (often specified by the manufacturer or internal safety program) indicates a failure.